hariseldon99/GSL-WIN64/README.md

 In addition, the EnVar Plug-in for NSIS needs to be installed.
 Download from [The EnVar Plugin Page](https://nsis.sourceforge.io/EnVar_plug-in)

-In a shall, navigate to the GSL source directory (say, <GSL-WIN64>) and cross-compile for windows with
+In a shell, navigate to the GSL source directory (say, <GSL-WIN64>) and cross-compile for windows with

     $ ./configure --host=x86_64-w64-mingw32 --prefix=<GSL-WIN64>/gsl-2.7.1
     $ make